Quasi-Oracle Estimation of Heterogeneous Treatment Effects

 Another method, called the $U$-learner, starts by noticing that

 and then fitting $U_i$ on $X_i$ using any off-the-shelf method.
-Relatedly, \citet{athey2015machine} and \cite*{tian2014simple} develop methods for heterogeneous treatment effect estimation based on weighting the outcomes or the covariates with the propensity score; for example, we can estimate $\tau^*(\cdot)$ by regressing $Y_i (W_i - e^*(X_i)) / (e^*(X_i)(1 - e^*(X_i)))$ on $X_i$.
-In our experiments, we compare our method at length to those of \citet{kunzel2017meta}.
-Relative to this line of work, our main contribution is our method, the $R$-learner, which provides meaningful improvements over baselines in a variety of settings, and our analysis, which provides the first ``quasi-oracle'' error bound we are aware of for non-parametric regression, i.e., where the error of \smash{$\htau$} may decay faster than that of \smash{$\he$} or \smash{$\hatm$}.
+Relatedly, \citet{athey2015machine} and \cite*{tian2014simple} develop methods for heterogeneous treatment effect estimation based on weighting the outcomes or the covariates with the propensity score; for example, we can estimate $\tau^*(\cdot)$ by regressing $Y_i \{W_i - e^*(X_i)\} / \{e^*(X_i)(1 - e^*(X_i))\}$ on $X_i$.
+In our experiments, we compare our method at length to those of \citet{kunzel2019metalearners}.
+Again, relative to this line of work, our main contribution is our method, the $R$-learner, which provides meaningful improvements over baselines in a variety of settings, and our analysis, which provides a quasi-oracle error bound for the conditional average treatment effect function, i.e., where the error of \smash{$\htau$} may decay faster than that of \smash{$\he$} or \smash{$\hatm$}.

-The transformation of \citet{robinson1988root} has received considerable attention in recent years. \citet*{athey2018generalized} rely on it to grow a causal forest that is robust to confounding, \citet{robins2004optimal} builds on it in developing $G$-estimation for sequential trials, and \citet{chernozhukov2017double} present it as a leading example on how machine learning methods can be put to good use in estimating nuisance components for semiparametric inference.
-All these results, however, consider estimating parametric models for $\tau(\cdot)$ (or, in the case of \citet{athey2018generalized}, local parametric modeling).
 The closest result to us in this line of work is from \citet*{zhao2017selective}, who combine Robinson's transformation with the lasso to provide valid post-selection inference on effect modification in the high-dimensional linear model.
 To our knowledge, our paper is the first to use Robinson's transformation to motivate a loss function that is used in a general machine learning context.